pingcap/tidb-operator/en/get-started.md

 Before proceeding, make sure the following requirements are satisfied:

-- A running Kubernetes Cluster that kubectl can connect to
+- A running Kubernetes cluster that kubectl can connect to
 - [Helm](https://helm.sh/docs/intro/install/): Helm 2 (>= Helm 2.16.5) or the latest stable version of Helm 3

 1. Install TiDB Operator CRDs:

-    TiDB Operator includes a number of Custom Resource Definitions (CRDs) that implement different components of TiDB Cluster.
+    TiDB Operator includes a number of Custom Resource Definitions (CRDs) that implement different components of the TiDB cluster.

     Execute this command to install the CRDs into your cluster: